Instant Pot Chicken and Rolled Egg Dumplings

 As an Amazon Associate, I earn from qualifying purchases.

 Is it cold where you are?
-If so, you must give this scratch recipe for Chicken and Rolled Dumplings a try.
-I can think of no better way to chase away goosebumps, colds, or whatever else is ailing you.
+Then this recipe for Chicken and Rolled Egg Dumplings might be just what you need.
+I can’t think of a better way to chase away goosebumps, colds, or whatever else is ailing you.

-If you like to make your chicken and dumplings from scratch, beginning to end, this recipe is your ticket to happiness.
-It’s the best kind of comfort food on a cold winter evening.
+If you like making chicken and dumplings completely from scratch, this one’s your ticket to comfort.
+It’s the kind of cozy meal that hits the spot on a chilly evening.

 “Made this for dinner tonight and it turned out wonderful!
 I used crockpot for chicken and it turned out great!
 Thanks for a great recipe!”– ANDREA